 Through Premier Skills, I have been able to reach out the people in my community using football as a tool to address environmental issues.
 The exercise has really touched the life of people in my community and it has transformed them from being disorderly to being clean and tidy.
 Now they know the importance of health environment. – Ruth Okafor, Coach Educator

 Premier Skills is indeed a unique training opportunity which has helped me improve my coaching skills and my community.
 My project uses football and Art & Craft to train, equip and build the students confidence in taking up responsibilities at local authority pry school at Orile Iganmu Lagos Nigeria. – Emmanuel Okere, Project manager, Premier Skills Swansea

-We work through partners Lagos, Kano and plateau states.
-Please contact us if you'd like further information.
+We work through partners in Lagos, Kano and Plateau States.
+Contact us if you'd like further information.